an unchanged composition, re-rendered: every frame is a cache hitfluvie render ./lib/my_video.dart --out out.mp4 --cacheRun that twice and the second run reads frames from disk instead of pumping the widget tree. The rest of this page covers why, and why you have to ask for it.

 A render does two jobs in order: capture every frame, then encode them into a file.
 This page explains what each costs, where the caches help, and the small habits that keep a render fast.
 Start with the biggest lever, the frame cache:

-# second run of an unchanged composition: every frame is a cache hitdart run packages/fluvie_cli/bin/fluvie.dart render 12_the_kitchen_sink --out build/12.mp4Run that twice and the second run reads frames from disk instead of pumping the widget tree.
-The rest of this page covers why.
+# an unchanged composition, re-rendered: every frame is a cache hitfluvie render ./lib/my_video.dart --out out.mp4 --cacheRun that twice and the second run reads frames from disk instead of pumping the widget tree.
+The rest of this page covers why, and why you have to ask for it.

 Capture and encode are two phases